Narthorn/reStrat/README.md

 ReStrat is a boss mod for Wildstar, currently in early development.
 The goal of ReStrat is to have a framework which allows rapid development of strategical aids, such as timers, ability alerts, and so on for progress raiding.

 ###Important for Setup

--Do not copy this into another version of ReStrat!
+- Do not copy this into another version of ReStrat!
 Fully delete all other versions that you had prior to this one or at least move it out of the addons folder!
--DrawLib is required.
+- DrawLib is required.
--The folder that contains the addon has to be called "reStrat" or some functions will not work correctly.
+- The folder that contains the addon has to be called "reStrat" or some functions will not work correctly.
--(C:\Users\<Your Username>\AppData\Roaming\NCSOFT\WildStar\Addons\reStrat) <--
+- (C:\Users\<Your Username>\AppData\Roaming\NCSOFT\WildStar\Addons\reStrat) <--

 ###Goals